Compare children’s and kids’ savings accounts

-Give your children the best possible start to saving with a kids savings accounts.
+Give your children the best possible start to saving with a kids' savings account.

-It is never too early to teach a child the benefits of savings.
-A kids high interest savings account (HISA) offers many features that make them ideal for young Australians to start saving their dollars for the future.
-It encourages your child to save a certain amount per month, awarding bonus interest if no withdrawals are made.
+It’s never too early to teach a child the benefits of savings.
+A kid’s high interest savings account (HISA) offers a number of features that make them ideal for young Australians wanting to save their money.
+It encourages your child to save a certain amount per month and awards bonus interest if no withdrawals are made.

 Compare children's savings accounts in the table below

 Compare the potential interest earned with the following savings accounts.
-Below we take a look at how much interest is earned over 12 months with an initial deposit of $5000 and monthly deposits of $1000.
-Note: terms and conditions may apply.
+Below, we take a look at how much interest an account earns over 12 months with an initial deposit of $5000 and monthly deposits of $1000.
+Terms and conditions may apply.

 |Product name||Maximum interest rate||Interest earned over 12 months|

 How does a savings account work for my child / grandchild?

 A kid's savings account usually has a higher interest rate than adult savings accounts, but it may have more withdrawal restrictions depending on the type of account.
 For example, if you opt for a kid’s bonus saver, you earn more interest if you make deposits and no withdrawals.
 Age restrictions also apply.
 To be eligible, you usually need to be under the age of 16.